Swizz/snabbdom-pragma/README.md

 Thanks to your transpiler, JSX tags will be transpiled into `NotReact.createElement` function following the `React.creatElement` specifications.

 ### Elements
-As `Snabbdom.createElement` is a straightforward mapping to `Snabbdom/h`, HTML elements will work out of the box.
+As `Snabbdom.createElement` is like a straightforward mapping to `Snabbdom/h`, HTML elements will work out of the box.
 ```jsx
 /* written */
 const vnode = <div>Hello World</div>